 If you will notice in the solution explorer, a red exclamation mark has been added to all the file icon, which indicates that the files are currently in you local repository and not yet pushed to GitHub.

 Step 4: Push Test to GitHub Repository

-Two easy steps – Commit the changes and then Push the changes.
-These options are available in the right click menu on the test at Solution explorer.
-Push Option will be disable at first, which means that you will need to commit the changes first.
+Two easy steps – Commit the changes and then push the changes.
+These options are available in the right-click menu on the test at Solution explorer.
+Push Option will be disabled at first, which means that you will need to commit the changes first.

-at the bottom left you can see the status of operation you perform.
+at the bottom left you can see the status of the operation you perform.

 refer the steps –

 Once you have successfully pushed your changes to GitHub Repository, you can open the repository there and see the files from UFT test there.

 What else operations can be performed from UFT?